satendragangwar/Activity_booking/README.md

 # Basic Activity Booking App Backend

 This is a simple REST API backend for an activity booking application, built using Node.js, Express.js, and MongoDB.
-It follows the structure of a provided boilerplate todo application.

 ## Features